All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is GIP and Why Does It Matter?

 When food hits your small intestine, GIP tells your pancreas to release insulin.
 Insulin then moves sugar from your blood into your cells, where it gets used for energy.
-Without enough GIP signaling, blood sugar can spike and stay elevated longer than it should.
+Without enough GIP signaling, blood sugar can spike and stay improved longer than it should.

 But GIP does more than manage blood sugar.
 Research published in Nature Metabolism shows that GIP receptors also exist in fat tissue and the brain.
 In fat tissue, GIP may influence how your body stores and burns fat.
 In the brain, it may play a role in appetite regulation and satiety signals.